 Plan: ride the bicycle from the back door to the Barr Trailhead ~90 miles away in Manitou Springs, CO and immediately begin the 13 miles hike up to the summit of Pikes Peak, for a winter ascent of a Colorado 14er, before it ain’t winter no more (mere days away).
 And of course carry all the gear that’s probably going to be needed.
 Which is really unrealistic, so just take what’s absolutely necessary.
 Which probably means, a different pair of shoes.

-A ride through Denver without incidient, and onto Sedalia, to pick up CO 105, which should take me to Palmer Lake and from there, Monument, CO to pick up a bike path?
+I ride through Denver without incident, and onto Sedalia, to pick up CO 105, which should take me to Palmer Lake and from there, Monument, CO to pick up a bike path?
 Trail?
 Something – through the Airforce Academy and – wait.
 Can you actually do that?
 Aren’t there security checkpoints?
-Too late to check that out…. (details) And into Colorado Springs to pick up supplies (FOOD, large amounts of FOOD) and to the trailhead.
+Too late to check that out…. (details, details) And into Colorado Springs to pick up supplies (FOOD, large amounts of FOOD) and to the trailhead.

 It doesn’t take long for Pikes to once again become hidden behind (much) lesser peaks, and I pick up the Santa Fe Trail, and I roll closer to the range.
 It’s a dirt track, which will work.
 Work better than the Interstate, which is illegal, but not below me.

-I switch off my lights and there’s runners milling about the trail.
+I switch off my lights and there are runners milling about the trail.
 I pass a sign that says something about the air force academy, but I’m trying to make time, so ignore it.
 What could it possibly say?

 The trail gets a little to exuberant in its changing of directions.
 I make the decision to exit, as I have no idea where I’m going (first time down here), and I see a road, and maybe that road takes me to the frontage road that parallels the interstate.
-It’s gonna be a long day, and “Conservation of energy” is the word of the day.
+It’s gonna be a long day, and “Conservation of Energy” are the words of the day.
 Days.

 The road turns out to be the main entrance to the academy and I pass the checkpoint entrance going the wrong way, and then straight into an exit onto the Interstate and well, that won’t work.
 I backtrack a bit, but don’t want to deal with going through the gate, or backtracking too much, or checking… I dunno: a map, or talking to the guard – whatever it is, I gotta do.